cta-observatory/ctapipe/docs/pipeline/index.rst

 Steps implementation
 ====================
 Step is defined in a Python class.
-Each class defines 3 methods: init, run and finish These 3 methods are executed by the pipeline.
+Each class defines 3 methods: init, run and finish These 3 methods are executed by the flow based framework .

 Producer run method
 -------------------